cisco-open/go-lanai/docs/Develop.md

 > Note: `@develop` can be changed to the latest stable version

-After successfully install the CLI, it can be used to generate bootstrapping Makefiles:
+After successfully install the CLI, it can be used to generate bootstrapping Makefiles to the current directory:

 ```
-lanai-cli init --force --upgrade
+lanai-cli init --force --upgrade -o .
 ```

 ### CLI Usage